tslocke/hobocookbook/tutorials/agility.markdown

 	>> Story.find(:first).status.class
 {: .ruby}

-The menu is working in the edit-story page now.
-It would be nice though if we had a ajaxified editor right on the story page.
+Now there is a status selector on the 'story/edit' page.
+It would be nice though if we had an ajaxified editor right on the story 'show' page.
 Edit `app/views/stories/show.dryml` to be:

 	<show-page>
 	  <field-list: tag="editor"/>